eclipse-che/che-docs/src/main/_docs/setup/setup-getting-started.md

       172.17.42.1 or 192.168.99.1
    4. Else, print connection exception
 ```

+If you suspect that blocked ports, firewall, Che's network configuration, or websockets are preventing Che from working properly, we provide a browser diagnostic in the lower right corner that runs tests between the browser and the Che server and a generated workspace.

 # Versions
 Each version of Che is available as a Docker image tagged with a label that matches the version, such as `eclipse/che:5.0.0-M7`.
 You can see all versions available by running `docker run eclipse/che version` or by [browsing DockerHub](https://hub.docker.com/r/eclipse/che/tags/).